cleverlight/lightenna/_posts/blog/2020-09-20-terraform-azure-exercises.md

 * Add tags to all resources to make management easier
 * Read current service principal object ID
     * Hint: look at `azurerm_client_config`
-* Grant your service principal full access to you key vault
+* Grant your service principal full access to your key vault
     * Beware creating keys that you cannot see or delete!
+* Grant your read-only Portal user access to your key vault
 * Create secrets
     * `azurerm_key_vault_secret`
     * `azurerm_key_vault_key`